theteam/tapas-example/README.md

 The build process will produce a tar.gz file which should be viewed as a completely self-contained application.
 All that'll be required is to drop the tar.gz file onto a server, blow it up and run "./bin/node wrapper.js"

+This application will require a connection to a running MongoDB database.
+Currently the example expects MongoDB on localhost on the default port.

 Build
 -----